-Once the adoption was finalized, however, Ryan’s mother was slowly cut off from her son’s life despite her attempts in reaching out.
-Ryan entered foster care years later because his adoptive home became very unsafe for him.
-His mother was never notified since she lost her legal rights upon adoption.
+Once the adoption was finalized, Ryan’s mother was slowly cut off from her son’s life despite her attempts to reach out.
+Years later, Ryan entered foster care because his adoptive home became unsafe.
+His birth mother was not notified since she lost her legal rights upon adoption, and it wasn’t until a Wendy’s Wonderful Kids® (WWK) recruiter reached out to her that she knew her son was in foster care.

 Ryan and his mother are now making plans to live together.
 They have new memories to create, more photos to take, and so much to catch up on.
-Mother and son are extremely happy to be back in each others’ lives and they are both determined never to be separated again.
+Mother and son are pleased to be back in each other’s lives and are determined never to be separated again.

 These connections matter.
 Want to help more children like Ryan?
 You can help today by donating HERE.